-In order to enroll dependents in coverage, you must provide proof of dependency, a social security card, and date of birth.
+In order to enroll dependents in coverage, participants may be asked to provide satisfactory proof of eligibility for their covered dependents.

 Section 125 is an IRS code that allows an employee to purchase qualified benefits on a pre-taxed basis.
 This may lower the federal taxes taken from your paycheck to increase your take home pay.
-Because this is an IRS regulation, Galena Park ISD MUST abide by the rules.
-Benefits under Section 125 for Galena Park ISD are Medical, Dental, Vision, and Flexible Spending Accounts.
+Because this is an IRS regulation, Galena Park I.S.D.
+MUST abide by the rules.

+Benefits under Section 125 for Galena Park I.S.D. are Medical, Dental, Vision, and Flexible Spending Accounts.
 All deductions are paid current, and must be taken on the 15th and the last day of the month (example: to pay for April coverage, deductions will be taken April 15th and April 30th.)